2507612boss-byte/eduard-pil-biography-/README.en.md

-<h2>22. 🎓👥 Teaching at Universities, Technical and Vocational Colleges</h2>
+<h2>22. 🎓👥 Teaching at Universities, Technical Schools and Colleges</h2>
 <div class="univer">

 My Universities — where I had the honour to serve as a professor both in my primary position and as a part-time faculty member, and where I was fortunate to find friends for life